Someone once asked me:

 and the fact that it is free and better quality is just an added

 For an average user, the reasons would be these:

 - No viruses.
-Again this is a generalization with, I suppose,
+This is a generalization with, I suppose,

-main thing is that Linux has a security model, whereas Windows
+worth while to target Linux systems.
+But the main thing is that Linux has a